 You’ll want to make sure you have all the coverage required by your state.
 For more information on state requirements, visit your state insurance commissioner’s site.

-Learning more about the details in your car insurance quote can be a valuable use of your time when shopping for insurance.
+Learning more about the details in your car insurance quote can be a valuable use of your time when shopping for a new policy.
 If you understand the types of coverage in the quote, you can get a clearer picture of what your financial responsibilities might be if you need to file a claim.

-Remember that the premium isn’t everything when shopping for car insurance.
+Remember that the premium isn’t everything when shopping for auto insurance coverage.
 The deductible and the types and amounts of coverage should also reflect your financial situation and ability to pay for expenses out of pocket.
 Because finances change, it may be worthwhile to shop around each year to ensure you continue to get the best policy and price for your needs.